 There were a few other things I learned from this, which aren’t so much about cement, but are more about chemistry in general.
 The more I learn, the more it feels like magic to me – I wish I understood this at high school!

-Electrolysis can also be used to remediate toxic ash and other waste products reclaim useful minerals – lots of the byproducts from burning coal end up dumped in toxic ponds (one of the terms used was “ponded bottom ash”).
+Electrolysis can also be used to remediate toxic ash and other waste products to reclaim useful minerals – lots of the byproducts from burning coal end up dumped in toxic ponds (one of the terms used was “ponded bottom ash”).
 These minerals are often useful, but it’s energetically expensive to reclaim them.
 The availability of cheap renewable electricity changes the maths on this somewhat, like with cement or hydrogen.

 With enough heat, even unrecyclable plastics and other hard-to-dispose of materials can be safely broken down into component molecules that can be reclaimed or captured.
 Some existing cement kilns burn at such hot temperatures that even tyres when thrown in last about 20 seconds before they are entirely combusted into carbon dioxide for example.